What Is Umbrella Insurance for Auto Coverage?

 How quickly do umbrella insurance claims get paid after an at-fault accident?

 The claims process typically begins after your underlying auto policy has paid its full limit and the claim exceeds that amount.
-Your auto insurer handles the initial investigation and payment, which can take weeks to months depending on complexity.
-Once the auto policy limit is reached, the umbrella insurer steps in to evaluate and pay the excess—total timelines for major claims involving injuries or lawsuits can range from 3 to 12 months.
-Working with the same company for both policies often streamlines the handoff and speeds the process.
+Your auto insurer handles the initial investigation and payment, which can take weeks to months depending on the complexity of injuries and litigation.
+Once the auto policy limit is reached, the umbrella insurer steps in to evaluate and pay the excess—total timelines for major claims involving injuries or lawsuits can range from 3 to 12 months or more.
+Working with the same company for both policies often streamlines the handoff between insurers and speeds the process considerably.